Direcub/MTG-deck-builder-image/README.md

 # MTG Deck Builder

 This app is the culmination of my study on [Boot.dev](https://boot.dev).
+It supports building, exporting, and storage of MTG decks

 For my final project, I decided to merge two passions: **Magic: The Gathering** and **coding**.
 I wrote this to demonstrate proficiency in setting up backend servers and working with frontend data transfer.

 ## Front-end Feature Set